-Application of the Ministerial Direction: Avoiding Complicity in Mistreatment by Foreign Entities - November 2, 2018 – July 31, 2019
+Implementation of the Directions for Avoiding Complicity in Mistreatment by Foreign Entities (Chief of the Communications Security Establishment) September 4, 2019 – December 31, 2019

-This report responds to the 2017 Direction requirement for CSE to report annually to the Minister of National Defence regarding the application of the Direction, including:
+This report responds to the ACMFEA’s requirement for CSE to report annually to the Minister of National Defence (MND) regarding the implementation of the GiC’s written directions, specifically:

 Mistreatment Risk Assessments (MRAs)

-In accordance with the ACMFEA and the 2017 Direction, CSE employs a formal and comprehensive methodology to assess the potential risk of mistreatment of individuals before sharing information.
+In accordance with the ACMFEA, CSE employs a formal and comprehensive methodology to assess the potential risk of mistreatment of individuals before sharing information with foreign entities.
 These classified Mistreatment Risk Assessments (MRAs) are informed by human rights reporting from both government sources and non-governmental organizations, as well as open source and classified reporting.
 When performing MRAs, CSE:

 - assesses the purpose of the information sharing;

 - verifies there are mistreatment risk management measures in existing information sharing arrangements;